ProdatoAnalytics/jrs-rest-java-client/README.md

                 .ofRequestGroup()
                 .getEntity();
 ```
-Please note, you should use List interface to get user’s time zones setting in this way:
+Pleace notice, you should use List interface to get user’s time zones setting in this way:
 ```java
 final List<UserTimeZone> settings = session
         .settingsService()